 The Modem Wake-Up feature allows the sleeping (Suspend mode) PC to wake-up to respond to incoming calls.
 The Modem Ring-on feature allows the Soft Power Down (Soft-Off) PC to power on to respond to incoming calls.

-Enable this function in the "Resume By Ring" field and select an IRQ channel for the external modem in the "Modem Use IRQ" field (Power Management Setup).
-Make sure to set JP2 to the COM port where your modem is connected.
+Enable this function in the "Resume By Ring" field (Power Management Setup) of the Award BIOS and set JP11 to the COM port where your modern is connected.

-Note: This feature supports external modem only.
+This feature supports external modem only.